homeski/plug.dj.aux/README.md

 ## What functionality does it add?

 * Press `spacebar` to mute/unmute the audio as long as you are not typing into an input (e.g. while chatting).
+* Press `g` to grab the current song to the currently active playlist.
-* All songs played will automatically be auto-wooted
+* All songs played will automatically be auto-wooted.

 ## How do I use it?